Alpha 1.1

 Using Powers

-The use of powers is crucial both in and out of combat.
-This section explains the intricacies of power management in combat and the strategic use of powers outside combat through the Strain System.
+The management of powers is essential both in and out of combat.
+This section outlines the complexities of power use during combat and the strategic application of powers outside of combat through the Strain System.

 Types of Powers